Shepherd-Core - Config-Models

 field LUT_output_efficiency: Annotated[list[Annotated[float, FieldInfo(annotation=NoneType, required=True, metadata=[Ge(ge=0.0), Le(le=1.0)])]], FieldInfo(annotation=NoneType, required=True, metadata=[MinLen(min_length=12), MaxLen(max_length=12)])] = [1.0, 1.0, 1.0, 1.0, 1.0, 1.0, 1.0, 1.0, 1.0, 1.0, 1.0, 1.0]

-⤷ array[12] depending on output_current
+⤷ array[12] depending on output_current, In- & Output is linear.

 Constraints: